Sheena-S/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+forEach() allows the mutation of the original array, while map() returns a new array of the same size. map() is also faster.
+But it is entirely up to you to decide which one works better for you.
+It also depends on your use-case and codebase.

 2. What is the difference between a function and a method?

+function is a piece of code that is called by name.
+It can be passed data to operate on (i.e. the parameters) and can optionally return data (the return value).
+All data that is passed to a function is explicitly passed.
+A method is a piece of code that is called by a name that is associated with an object.

 3. What is closure?

+a closure gives you access to an outer function's scope from an inner function.
+In JavaScript, closures are created every time a function is created, at function creation time.
+To use a closure, define a function inside another function and expose it.

 4. Describe the four rules of the 'this' keyword.

+-New Binding--Calling bind() on a function returns a new bound function.
+When you call this bound function, it will execute the original function with the context you passed in as the first argument.
+Therefore this inside foo points to obj1 when you call it through the bound function.

+-The explicit binding--- rule allows developers to use the "call" method and pass an explicit reference for the "this" binding.
+Explicit bindings can also be set using the "apply" method.

+-Simple Function Call---A function call is a request made by a program or script that performs a predetermined function.

+-Implicit binding--- mechanism creates the state associated with a binding in a manner invisible to the client.
+An invocation which is declared to return an interface reference actually returns a closure for a valid surrogate for the interface.

 5. Why do we need super() in an extended class?

+The super keyword in JavaScript is used in order to call the methods of the parent class.
+By itself, super is used within a constructor function to call the parent constructor function.

 ## Project Set up